-Vaccination Proof for Indoor Activities (Key to NYC)
+Vaccination Requirement: Indoor Public Activities (Key to NYC)

-People 12 and older are required to show identification and proof they have received at least one dose of a COVID-19 vaccine, and people 12 and older must show proof of two doses (except for Johnson & Johnson recipients), for:
+People ages 5 to 12 are required to show proof they have received at least one dose of a COVID-19 vaccine, and people 12 and older must show proof of two doses (except for Johnson & Johnson recipients), for:

 Includes restaurants, catering halls, hotel banquet rooms, bars, nightclubs, cafeterias, coffee shops, fast food restaurants, grocery stores with indoor dining and other indoor dining spaces

 Includes gyms, fitness centers, fitness classes, pools, dance studios and other indoor fitness studios, such as yoga or Pilates

 Includes movie theaters, music and concert venues, museums, aquariums and zoos, professional sports arenas, indoor stadiums, convention centers, exhibition halls, hotel meeting and event spaces, performing arts theaters, bowling alleys, arcades, pool and billiard halls, recreational game centers, adult entertainment and indoor play areas

 To report a location that is not following these requirements, call 311.

 Note: People who have proof they received an active COVID-19 vaccine during a U.S.-based clinical trial are also permitted at the above activities.

 NYC Vaccination Record or other official immunization record, including from your health care provider.
 A digital photo or photocopy of this card is also acceptable.
 If you are unable to get this record, call 311.

 NYC COVID Safe App: Android | iOS.
 You can upload to this app a photo of your CDC vaccination card or other official record, along with your photo ID.

 Excelsior Pass (or Excelsior Pass Plus).
 To use this app, you will need the phone number or email address associated with your New York vaccination record.
 If you are unable to use this app, try one of the other options listed above.

 Discrimination Complaints and Reasonable Accommodations